Strong coupling asymptotics for a singular Schroedinger operator with an interaction supported by an open arc: Cut-off functions

 \section{Cut-off functions}

 In this section we introduce a family of cut-off functions that will be used in the following when we will apply the max-min principle in the last step of the argument.
-An inspiration for this type of constructions came from the paper \cite{naz}.